Occupational Therapy Board of Australia - 2024/25 annual summary

 Stakeholder engagement

-The Board met with a number of key stakeholders, including:
+The Board met with key stakeholders including:

 • Occupational Therapy Australia (the national professional association)